TheBevyFlock/bevy_new_2d/docs/design.md

 }
 ```

-And then, somewhere else in your code, add the command to the command queue:
+And then to use a spawn command, add it to `Commands`:

 ```rust
 // dangerous_forest.rs